sprout42/nu-map/README.rst

 --------

 - `Facedancer <http://goodfet.sourceforge.net/hardware/facedancer21/>`_
-  is the recommended hardware for Umap2.
-  Umap2 was developed based on it, and you'll get the most support with it.
+  is the recommended hardware for nümap. nümap was developed based on it, and you'll get the most support with it.
 - `Raspdancer <http://wiki.yobi.be/wiki/Raspdancer>` is supported on RPi
 - **GadgetFS** is partially supported.
-  This support is very experimental (even more than the rest of Umap2) and limited.
+  This support is very experimental (even more than the rest of nümap) and limited.

   - BeagleboneBlack starting from Linux kernel 4.4.9 with a patched gadgetfs